 Aging and Cognitive Dysfunction

 The aging process is associated with progressive and irreversible changes in body systems that can affect behavior (see Medical Causes of Behavioral Signs and see Medical Causes of Behavioral Signs).
-In the older pet these might include hepatic or renal failure, endocrine disorders (eg, Cushings disease), pain, sensory decline, or any disease affecting the CNS (eg, tumors) or circulation (eg, anemia, hypertension).
-In order to diagnose the cause of behavioral signs in a senior dog, a detailed history, physical examination, neurologic evaluation, and diagnostic tests are required to rule out potential medical causes of the presenting signs.
-Many owners fail to report these signs, perhaps because they are insignificant or assume little can be done.
+In older pets, these might include hepatic or renal failure, endocrine disorders (eg, Cushing disease), pain, sensory decline, or any disease affecting the CNS (eg, tumors) or circulation (eg, anemia, hypertension).
+To diagnose the cause of behavioral signs in a geriatric dog, a detailed history, physical examination, neurologic evaluation, and diagnostic tests are required to exclude potential medical causes of the presenting signs.
+Many owners do not report these signs, perhaps because the owners think they are insignificant or assume little can be done.
 Yet in one study, 30% of dogs 11–12 yr old and nearly 70% of dogs 15–16 yr old had signs consistent with cognitive dysfunction syndrome (CDS).
 A more recent Internet survey estimated CDS in 14.2% of dogs >10 yr old, with prevalence increasing with age, but >85% of these had not been diagnosed.
 It is therefore essential that owners be informed of the importance of reporting signs when they arise and for veterinarians to take a proactive approach in asking owners about behavior at each visit.
 Early detection provides the best opportunity to improve signs and slow the decline of cognitive function.

-Last full review/revision April 2012 by Gary M. Landsberg, BSc, DVM, MRCVS, DACVB, DECAWBM; Sagi Denenberg, DVM, DACVB, Dip.
+Last full review/revision May 2014 by Gary M. Landsberg, BSc, DVM, MRCVS, DACVB, DECAWBM; Sagi Denenberg, DVM, DACVB, Dip.
 ECAWBM (Behaviour), MACVSc (Behaviour)